 The current state of the markets provides you with the ideal opportunity for you to solidify your savings and create the perfect platform for when the markets bounce back.
 Too many people are guilty of overstretching their finances during economic downturns, causing them to have to severely tighten the purse strings.

 The reality is that there’s no real need to overstretch yourself.
 After all, good ISA rates are currently available, and the government is about to launch a new help to buy scheme to help first time property owners.
 ISAs and traditional savings accounts may be a little boring, but they provide guaranteed returns in uncertain times.

 However, that’s not to say that bold strategies cannot provide good (if not excellent) returns.
 Some sectors thrive in times of economic strife, and there are serious gains to be made, particularly in America where Wall Street continues to act incredibly favourably towards a Trump presidency.

 The spike across the Atlantic means that one particular form of investment may be attractive – forex trading.
 This is because, in uncertain times like these (with greater uncertainty expected after Article 50 is triggered), we’re likely to see a large amount of currency price fluctuations.
 It’s a bold and very high risk strategy, so be sure do you your research before you commit.
-Online brokers such as FxPro can help provide you with demo accounts to start with if you’re interested but don’t want to risk capital.
+Online brokers can help provide you with demo accounts to start with if you’re interested but don’t want to risk capital.